- Are there any age restrictions?

 How do I know I can complete Dare Skywalk?

 You'll need to be physically and medically fit to take part - please ask your doctor if you're not sure.
-Please don't do Dare Skywalk if you're pregnant.
+Unfortunately, those who are pregnant are unable to take part in any Dare Skywalk activity.
+It is a physically demanding activity and requires you to wear a harness which fits tightly across the body.

 Will I need any training before I complete Dare Skywalk?